hugeblank/Allium-wiki/install.md

 Installing plugins is just as simple as Installing Allium!
 All you need to do is add some information into the `repolist.csh` file.

 The `repolist.csh` file is simply a list of CraftOS commands that are to be executed one after the other.
-To install a plugin from github for example, since `gitget` is installed by Allium, one could do something like:
+To install a plugin from github for example, since `gget` is installed by Allium, one could do something like:

 ```
-gitget username plugin_repo commit_hash /plugins/plugin_name
+/lib/gget username plugin_repo branch /plugins/plugin_name
 ```

 Where:
 - `username` is the github username of the developer
 - `plugin_repo` is the repository on that user's profile where the plugin is located
-- `commit_hash` is a safe commit hash to clone from
+- `branch` is a safe commit hash/tag/branch to clone from
 - `/plugins/plugin_name` is the location where you want to install the plugin

-Gitget is not the only method of obtaining plugins, but it is one of the safest.
+Gget is not the only method of obtaining plugins, but it is one of the safest.
 You could also use `pastebin` or `wget` if you so fancy:

 ```
 pastebin get paste_code /plugins/plugin_name